Treating your pain during labor and delivery

 Pain treatment options for labor and delivery

 Here is a list of pain relief options used in vaginal deliveries by UI Hospitals & Clinics delivery teams.
+At UI Hospitals and Clinics, you have the option of using medication to manage your pain in labor or choosing from a variety of non-medication options.

 - This approach causes pain relief rather than a total lack of feeling.